Postgraduate Research Opportunities in Particle Physics at the Imperial College HEP Group

 Current research projects in Experimental Particle Physics include:

-- CMS (compact muon solenoid) experiment at LHC, the world's highest energy collider, discovered the elusive Higgs Boson in 2012.
-This discovery resulted in the Nobel Prize being given to Higgs and Englert in 2013.
-CMS has also managed to place stringent limits on SuperSymmetry and other theories that go beyond the Standard Model.
-After the recent LHC upgrade, CMS is now taking data at the highest energies and rates ever achieved and will continue its search for physics beyond the Standard Model.
+- The CMS (compact muon solenoid) experiment at the LHC, the world's highest energy collider, discovered the Higgs Boson in 2012.
+This discovery resulted in a Nobel Prize in 2013 and today, CMS is focused on precision measurements of the Higgs boson and searches for new physics.
+CMS has managed to place stringent limits on theories that go beyond the Standard Model.
+After the recent LHC upgrade, CMS will very soon be taking data at the highest energies and rates ever achieved and will continue its search for physics beyond the Standard Model.
+Once the high-luminosity LHC starts, CMS will be capable of taking data at a rate never before achievable.
+Breakthroughs in fast digital electronics and the use of machine learning will be vital for the CMS physics programme in the future.

 - LHCb, an experiment at the LHC, which is searching for deviations from the Standard Model in the decays of B mesons.
 The experiment uses the LHC as a prolific source of B-hadrons, providing the potential for a discovery of physics not explained by the Standard Model in Rare Decays and in CP violation measurements.
 The existing measurements provide powerful probes of new physics models and have revealed intriguing deviations from the Standard Model expectations.
 Further measurements are now being started with the data collected after the LHC upgrade and these measurements will allow the deviations seen to be explored further.

 - T2K/Super-K/Hyper-K, the experiment through which we made the seminal discovery of electron-neutrino appearance from a muon-neutrino beam, and which continues to be the neutrino beam experiment that is making the highest-precision measurements.
 We are working on the upgrade to the neutrino-beam line at J-PARC that is required to secure the best sensitivity for the T2K programme and on the Hyper-Kamiokande experiment, which is the next-generation experiment that will follow T2K.